mickeys/lose-weight-keto/simplest-keto-how-to-start.md

 ### Sleep

-According to Dr Will Cole], speaking in [KetoTalk #45](http://ketotalk.com/2016/12/45-very-low-ketones-while-fit-cold-hands-feet-sleep-raising-ketones-salt-excessive-calories/), "sleep stage 3 and 4" is essential to keytone levels and weight loss.
+According to Dr Will Cole, speaking in [KetoTalk #45](http://ketotalk.com/2016/12/45-very-low-ketones-while-fit-cold-hands-feet-sleep-raising-ketones-salt-excessive-calories/), "sleep stage 3 and 4" is essential to keytone levels and weight loss.
 Do what you need to get good chunks of good sleep.

 ### Stalls & plateaus